 If cybersecurity is your priority, it should be the priority of your entire firm.
 Share your goals with your employees and help them feel involved.

 Simplifying ideas can also go a long way.
 Even basic cybersecurity concepts can sound complex to people who are unfamiliar with them.
-Figure out a way to break down important concepts into a digestible format.
+Figure out a way to break down essential concepts into a digestible format.

 And if possible, limit access to sensitive files to a select few.